 - Challenge America Fast-Track: April 12, 2018

 The NEA has released guidelines and application materials in the Apply for a Grant section of its website.
-The League offers guidance specific to orchestras on our Tips for your application page (to be updated when new guidelines are posted) and the NEA has posted complete guidelines online.
+The League offers guidance specific to orchestras on our Tips for your application page and the NEA has posted complete guidelines online.